RelationalAI-oss/MultithreadingBenchmarks.jl/README.md

 The test should automatically scale to the number of cores on your machine, though you may want to edit the `const NUM_DATAPOINTS = 9` to be smaller if you have fewer cores.

-As of time of writing, commit bae621b has all the experiments enabled and configured.